North & South (US magazine)

-North & South – The Official Magazine of the Civil War Society was a military history and general history bi-monthly magazine published in the United States concerning the American Civil War 1861–1865.
-As its title states, it was the official magazine of the Civil War Society.
-It was often referred to as just "North & South."
-Keith Poulter is the magazine's founder and editor.
-The headquarters was in Tollhouse, California.
+North & South – The Official Magazine of the Civil War Society is a military history and general history bi-monthly magazine published in the United States concerning the American Civil War (1861–65).
+The magazine was originally based out of Tollhouse, California.
+The magazine's first run ended in 2013, but the magazine was restarted in 2020.

 Purpose

 North & South was founded in 1997 with a focus on historical accuracy with frequent ground breaking topics.
 This is often done by discussion articles that is unique to this magazine.
 The book review section and "Crossfire" provide a mix of light and detail.
 It is considered an accurate historical magazine without a "pop" magazine feel.

 Format

 The magazine is an 8 inch by 103/4 inch color glossy cover with 65 to 85 magazine grade pages containing primarily black and white pictures related to the American Civil War with color pictures for a nice balance.